audioscavenger/owncloud-LEMP/README.md

 - [ ] update Vagrantfile and check what it actually is
 - [ ] update docker-compose.yml
 - [ ] integrate with drone CI + .drone.yml
-- [x] offer SSL as frontend
+- [ ] offer SSL frontend
-- [x] offer SSL autoconfig with letsencrypt CANCELLED why would anyone do that?
+- [ ] offer SSL autoconfig with letsencrypt for a dedicated container on port 80/443

 ## License
 This project is distributed under [GNU Affero General Public License, Version 3][AGPLv3].